shokworks/alfredpay-stellar-anchor/README.md

 # Stellar-Anchor

 ## Install file
-Check tre Install.md for more information about instalation of this app.
+Check the Install.md for more information about instalation of this app.